DarthGigi/Showcase-Website/src/pages/privacy.md

 ## Third-Party Sharing

 We do not share your personal information with any third parties, unless it is required by law or necessary for the performance of our services.
-However, please note that when making payments, your personal information will be collected and processed by our payment processors, Stripe, Coinbase Commerce, and Roblox, in accordance with their respective privacy policies.
+However, please note that when making payments, your personal information will be collected and processed by our payment processors, Stripe, and Roblox, in accordance with their respective privacy policies.

 ## International Data Transfers